Nirbhay Singh Sisodiya: Operation Blue Star

-Naik Nirbhay didn't care his own safety and made the supreme sacrifice for his nation.
+Naik Nirbhay did not care about his own safety and made the supreme sacrifice for his nation.
 He laid down his life in highest traditions of the Indian Army.
 He lived true to his name, fearless.

 Ashoka Chakra awardee

 For his extraordinary bravery, cool courage and supreme sacrifice for his nation Naik Nirbhay Singh Sisodiya was posthumously awarded with the Ashoka Chakra, India's highest gallantry award during peacetime.